Prince on New Girl

 [10:00pm] Prince was of course chosen to star in this post-Super Bowl episode of New Girl due to his performance in Super Bowl XLI being the greatest halftime show of all time.
 I wrote a brief introduction to that performance before it aired.

 Prince tends to optimize his entire career around maintaining control, which regularly puts him in the position of shutting down videos and streams of his work online.
 As a result, there’s no high-quality version of his Super Bowl performance online.
-But for right now, you can see a shoddy-quality video of it here:
+[You can read the full story of how Prince won the Super Bowl here. ]

 The playlist featured Prince’s own “Let’s Go Crazy” and “Baby, I’m A Star”, along with covers of Hendrix’s version of Dylan’s “All Along the Watchtower” and Foo Fighters’ “Best Of You”, but the undeniable highlight was Prince performing his signature “Purple Rain” in, you guessed it, a purple rain.